metal-stack/metal-roles/control-plane/roles/logging/README.md

 | logging_alloy_prometheus_wal_max_keepalive_time |           | `8h`                                   | Maximum time undelivered samples are kept in the WAL before being dropped.
 Increase if you expect remote endpoint outages longer than this window                                                                                                                                                                |
 | logging_alloy_config_raw                        |           |                                        | Full Alloy River config string override.
 When set, bypasses all structured vars above.                                                                                                                                                                                                                           |

-Alloy's positions file (tracking the read offset for each container log) is persisted via a `hostPath` volume at `/var/lib/alloy/data`.
-This ensures `loki.source.kubernetes` does not re-read already-shipped logs after a pod restart.
+Alloy's positions file (tracking the read offset for each log file on the node) is persisted via a `hostPath` volume at `/var/lib/alloy/data`.
+This ensures already-shipped log lines are not re-read after a pod restart.
 The directory is created automatically on first run (`DirectoryOrCreate`).

+Pod discovery is limited to the local node via a `spec.nodeName` field selector in `discovery.kubernetes`.
+The node name is injected as a `NODE_NAME` environment variable using the Kubernetes downward API.
+Without this filter every DaemonSet pod would discover all pods cluster-wide, generating unnecessary API load and memory overhead for targets it can never reach on remote nodes.

 ## Labels

-### Pod logs (`loki.source.kubernetes`)
+### Pod logs (`loki.source.file`)

 | Label       | Source                                                                                                          |
 | ----------- | --------------------------------------------------------------------------------------------------------------- |